skilld-labs/kaizer/scripts/theme-generator/README.md

 Sometimes `100vw` or `100vh` CSS values may return incorrect dimensions of visible area in viewport (especially on iOS devices).
 This is where this helper can help you.

-It helps you to measure your real viewport's width and height and put these dimensions into css variables and put them in `html` tag, so they are always accessible on any page.
+It helps you to measure your real viewport's width and height and put these dimensions into css variables in `html` tag via `style` attribute, so they are always accessible on any page.

 These CSS variables are: